a1k0n/asm66q59x/README.md

 ### WIP disassembler for OKI 66Q591.

-So far, only MOV/MOVB is supported; need to do a ton of data entry now.
+So far, only RB, L, LB, MOV/MOVB is supported; need to do a ton of data entry now, and need to add DD flag tracking to support ST (instruction 34 below).

 example: